andreluzz/cas-xog/README.md

 # cas-xog
 Execute XOG files reading and wrinting in a more easy way

-This is a way of runnig XOG files in a much more easy way.
+This is a new easy way of creating reading and writing XOG files.
 Using a XOGDrive.xml file you can define with objects you would like to read and write.

 ### Description of attributes for tag file:
 | TAG | Description |